hamkerlab/Bergelt2019_UpdatingOfAttention/README.md

 The repository contains all relevant scripts to reproduce the results and figures published in the article "Spatial updating of attention across eye movements: A neuro-computational approach" by J. Bergelt and F. H. Hamker, sumbitted in Journal of Vision

 The source code is implemented in Python 2.7.
 The simulations were done with the neural simulator ANNarchy 4.6.
+**Update**
+The source code is implemented in Python 3.10.
+The simulations were done with the neural simulator ANNarchy 4.8.

 To start a simulation, run either predictiveRemapping.py or UpdatingOfAttention.py (in subfolder "model").
 The neuro-computational model is defined in network.py and ownConnectionPattern.py (in subfolder "model").